plfa/plfa.github.io/README.md

 ### Install GHC and Cabal

-Agda is written in Haskell, so to install it we’ll need the _Glorious Haskell Compiler_ (version 8.10.7 or 9.2.3) and its package manager _Cabal_.
-We recommend installing these using [ghcup][ghcup].
+Agda is written in Haskell, so to install it we’ll need the _Glorious Haskell Compiler_ and its package manager _Cabal_.
+PLFA should work with any version of GHC >=8.10, but is tested with versions 8.10.7 and 9.2.3.
+We recommend installing GHC and Cabal using [ghcup][ghcup].

 ### Install Agda